atik8055BUET/DataCollector/README.md

 - your starting index will be: 1263

 ### Ending index
-Enter your ending index from the table
+Enter your ending index from the table.
+It is optional, you can make it blank.

 | Name | starting index | ending index |
 | --- | --- | --- |